-How to steam corn at home?
+How to steam corn on the cob?

-There are several ways to steam corncobs; the way you use will depend on what kitchen appliances you have.
+There are several ways to steam corncobs; the way you use them will depend on what kitchen appliances you have.
 Even though there are several differences in the methods of steaming corn, the first step remains the same.
-You have to prepare corncobs first: clean them from husk, peel away husk with silks, and then rinse cobs with water.
+You have to prepare corncobs first: clean them from the husk, peel away the husk with silks, and then rinse the cobs with water.
 Now choose a method to steam corn:

 - How to steam corn on the cob in a steamer?
 Put a stainless steel steamer or just a pot on the stove, fill it with water and wait for it to boil.
-Place a steamer basket (water should not touch the bottom of a steamer basket), transfer corncobs with tongs into the basket and cover the steamer with a lid.
+Place a steamer basket (water should not touch the bottom of a steamer basket), transfer corncobs with tongs into the basket, and cover the steamer with a lid.
 Cook for 7-15 minutes.

 - How to steam corn in a pressure cooker?
-Follow these steps: add 1 cup of water to a pressure cooker, place a steamer basket with corncobs inside, lock the lid.
+Follow these steps: add 1 cup of water to a pressure cooker, place a steamer basket with corncobs inside, and lock the lid.
 Select “High Pressure” and cook corn for 2-3 minutes.
 Choose “Quick Release” for a pressure release method.
 Be careful while opening the lid.

 How to cook corn in a microwave?

 - How to cook frozen corn kernels in the microwave?
 Note that you do not have to thaw frozen kernels beforehand.
 Take a microwave-safe bowl and spread frozen corn kernels in one layer.
-If you like your corn slightly softer just add 1-2 tablespoons of water.
-General cooking time will be 4-5 minutes, but we have an advice for you: stir kernels every two minutes as heating can be uneven.
+If you like your corn slightly softer, just add 1-2 tablespoons of water.
+General cooking time will be 4-5 minutes, but we have some advice for you: stir kernels every two minutes as heating can be uneven.
 You can always check your corn and extend its cooking period if necessary.